UNITED STATES

 The Company's share of Demonstration Plant project costs incurred during the period | ( | ||

-Balance of funds remaining on deposit with General Atomics as a prepaid expense at end of period | $ | |
+Balance of funds owed to General Atomics at end of period | $ | ( |

 Balance of receivables due from General Atomics at beginning of period | $ | | |